Weak demand drags on Chinese carmakers, earnings growth stalls

-State auto groups with strong foreign ties, such as domestic champion SAIC Motor Corp (600104.SS), can still deliver earnings growth, but others may find themselves locked in reverse gear, industry observers say.
+State auto groups with strong foreign ties, such as domestic champion SAIC Motor Corp, can still deliver earnings growth, but others may find themselves locked in reverse gear, industry observers say.

 "This is a tough year for all automakers, large or small.
 2011 wasn't so good either because (government stimulus) incentives were gone, but it's much worse now as the economy is not doing so well," said Zhang Xin, an analyst at Guotai Junan Securities.
 "It's like a double whammy."